mikependon/RepoDB.NET/_posts/2020-09-24-repodb-version-release-fsharp-classhandler.md

 > INSERT OR REPLACE INTO [Person] ( Id, Name ) VALUES ( @Id, @Name ); SELECT CAST([Id], INTEGER) AS [Result];
 ```

-What happened behind the scene is, even the other columns `Age` and `CreatedDateUtc` columns are not part of the statement, but they are being set by the `INSERT OR REPLACE` keyword to `NULL` by default.
+What happened behind the scene?
+Even the other columns (i.e.: `Age` and `CreatedDateUtc` columns) are not part of the statement, the `INSERT OR REPLACE` keyword are setting them to `NULL` by default.

 #### Upsert Solution